 This house, secondary building, and property, all for your use during certain dates and is hosted at other times.
 Due to new Portland regulations, primary dwellings are only available as vacation homes for 3 months out of the year.
 We will be very clear about whether the house will be hosted or not.

 Off street parking.
 The entire property will be available for your use except for host areas of two rooms, and two storage closets.
-What is open to guests is front porch, entry, living room, dining room, kitchen booth nook, kitchen, theater room, mud room with standing desk area, 2 bathrooms, laundry room, outside room, 1-2 bedrooms, yoga/studio space, driveway, front/back yards and bike storage in garage.
+What is open to guests is front porch, entry, living room, dining room, kitchen booth nook, kitchen, mud room with standing desk area, 1-2.5 bathrooms, outside room, 1-5 bedrooms, (depends on bedroom rental- yoga/art studio and/or theater room), driveway, front/back yards and bike storage in garage.